Aurora Luxury Neighbourhood

 1

-Separate size from quality of setting.
+Separate interior size from quality of setting.

 A large home is not automatically the strongest opportunity.
 Buyers should consider lot shape, street character, privacy, rear exposure, landscaping, and how the property sits within the neighbourhood.